-I remember the moment I made the decision to shave my head.
-Sitting in the oncologist’s office, surrounded by pamphlets and brochures, the reality of my cancer diagnosis came crashing down.
+I recall the instance when I chose to shave my head.
+While seated in the oncologist’s office, engulfed by various pamphlets and brochures, the truth of my cancer diagnosis hit me profoundly.

 But in that moment, I also felt a surge of empowerment.
 Taking control of my appearance became a way for me to reclaim some semblance of normalcy.